 Add the onions and bell pepper.

 This next step is also extremely important.
-Continue to cook the pork, sausage, and veggies mixture until it forms a griade again.
+Continue to cook the roast meat, sausage, and veggies mixture until it forms a griade again.
 Add water again.

 This time though, you are going to want to make it even darker.
 It will be close-to-burnt.
 And even when you think you’ve burnt it, you probably haven’t.
 Just add water very quickly to scrape off the bottom and sides of the pot.
 You’re striving for almost black, not black 🙂